VMware Alternatives – How to Navigate the VMware Landscape After Broadcom’s Acquisition

 Transparity as your Migration Partner

-If you’ve looked at the VMWare alternatives and decided the cloud is right for you, we can help.
+If you’ve looked at the VMware alternatives and decided the cloud is right for you, we can help.
 Whether you want to migrate to AVS, jump straight to Azure native or just aren’t sure yet, we can help you with your migration journey.
 Transparity offers a range of services and solutions, including:

-• VMWare Migration Assessment: We can help you assess your current VMware environment and identify the best destination for your workloads.
+• VMware Migration Assessment: We can help you assess your current VMware environment and identify the best destination for your workloads.
 We can also provide you with a detailed business case and cost analysis, showing you the potential savings and benefits of moving to Azure.

 • Azure Migration Service: We can help you plan, execute, and validate your migration to Azure, using proven methodologies and best practices based on the Cloud Adoption Framework.
 We can also help you optimise your Azure environment and leverage the full potential of the cloud platform.